top of page

 This story involves one of those schools and one particular young boy.

 Fort Meadow Elementary.
 Shortly after the school year started, a group of people and the classroom teacher of one of the fourth grades met me at the door to tell me there would be a new "special needs" student who was being mainstreamed into the classroom.
-He came into the classroom accompanied by the para-educator assisting his side.
+He came into the school accompanied by the para-educator assisting his side.
 I had all the usual feelings: What were his issues?
 What could he do?
 What would I have to do?
 I was filled with some fear and apprehension.

 Rick Hoyt was wheeled in and brought to the back of the room.
 Over time, I slowly got to know him.
 The classroom teacher explained that his wheelchair was "state-of-the-art."
 The chair had a computer that allowed him to "tap out his answers" on the foot pedals, and his teachers would translate.
 Some students figured out the codes and used Rick as their "cheat sheet" on math problems.

 My typical art curriculum involved drawing, painting, crayons, chalk, cut and paste, and other two-dimensional projects.
 Every so often, I would throw in more unique lessons.
-On this day, we were making "pinch pots" with real clay, not Play-Doh.
+On this day, we made "pinch pots" with natural clay, not Play-Doh.
 The process involves giving each student a hand-sized clump of clay.
 They would then roll it into a smooth ball, poke in their thumbs, and begin to form a little pot.
 Finally, they would draw their initials on the bottom, and these would be taken to another school where they would be fired and dried in a pottery kiln and later painted in a ceramic glaze.

 I was horrified and concerned that I had upset him.
 Then, I got closer to him and looked at his face.
 It was bright with enthusiasm, and he was grinning ear to ear.
 I couldn't believe it.
 I had made a connection with Rick that would last the rest of my life.
 For the first time (probably the last), I left the rest of my students alone and spent the rest of this time working with Ricky.